neu-se/CS4530-Spring-2023/Assignments/project-plan.md

 We list page *maximums* for each section as general guidance of what we are willing to grade.
 Please do not feel compelled to use all of the pages provided, and remember that a diagram or table can be as expressive (or more) as a comparable amount of text.

+## Changelog
+* 2/10/23: Clarified that the length of problem statement should be 1-3 paragraphs

 ## Problem Statement, User Stories and Acceptance Criteria (max 4 pages)
 Your project plan should begin with a 1-3 paragraph introductory problem statement: what problem in Covey.Town does your (proposed) feature solve?
 Provide a paragraph (or two) that describes why you are interested in building this feature.